[contentblock id=1 img=html.png]

 AUGUST 7, 2017 NEW YORK GIANTS TRAINING CAMP REPORT…

-The New York Giants held their eighth summer training camp practice on Saturday at Quest Diagnostics Training Center in East Rutherford, New Jersey.
+The New York Giants held their ninth summer training camp practice on Monday at Quest Diagnostics Training Center in East Rutherford, New Jersey.

 SY’56 PRACTICE REPORT…

 Indoor practice today not open to the public.
 I liked being in there, simply to switch things up a little and it kept everyone on one field.
 So for the most part, we got to see everyone, as no one was a field away.